aniru-dh21/Task-Manager-CLI/README.md

 1. `todo add` - To create one or multiple new task,
 2. `todo read` - To read all the existing tasks,
 3. `todo update` - To update a specific task, and
+4. `todo delete` - To delete a specific task.